FusionAuth/fusionauth-site/site/_posts/2020-06-29-django-and-oauth.md

 {% include _image.liquid src="/assets/img/blogs/social-sign-in-django/homepage1.png" alt="Our public home page." class="img-fluid" figure=false %}

 To build the login URL (which will direct users to our FusionAuth server), we need to have some of our FusionAuth config copied across to our Django project.
-Specifically, we’ll need an API key and our app’s client ID.
+Specifically, we'll need an API key and our app's client ID.

 Go back to the FusionAuth dashboard ([http://localhost:9011](http://localhost9011)) and complete the next piece of set up.